RakipGit/Phishing_Investigation_with_Splunk_Lab/README.md

 - Analyzed phishing emails,checking sender domains,URLs,malicious links and recipient activity via Splunk logs.
 - Classified alerts as True Positive or False Positive based on investigation results.
 - Created case reports with detailed evidence,reasoning my True/False positives and recommended remediation actions.
 - Proposed security procedures such as blocking malicious domains(firewall rules) and educating employees on phishing risks.

+---

+## 📸 Screenshots

+---

+## 🛠️ Tools & Technologies
+- Splunk:for log analysis and alert investigation
+- SOC Simulator dashboard for alerts and severity levels

+---

+## 🧠 Insights & Lessons Learned

+- Practiced investigating phishing emails in a real-world simulation.
+- Reinforced my knowledge on using Splunk to query for IPs,URLs and other useful events that helped me unsterstand more about my alerts.
+- Gained more experience in classifying alerts as True Positive or False Positive with detailed documenting findings and creating case reports for to help my .
+- Gained a better understanding of proactive defenses:need of blocking malicious domains,educating users and responding quickly to alerts based of coruse on their sevirty level.

+---

+## 🔒 Copyright Notice
+All content and visuals in this repository are original and may not be reused without permission.

+---

+## 🙋‍♂️ Rakip
+Cyber Security Professional

+---